artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 ## Jesus Descending into Hell

 Virgil's comments about Jesus retrieving the patriarchs shortly after he came to hell: IV.46--61

+## Self Punishment

+Some have said that the sinner's in Dante's hell punish themselves; that they're punishment is merely fulfilling what they wanted to be.
+In some cases, e.g. Paulo and Fransesca or Ugollini, this seems true.
+But in other places it does not.
+E.g., consider Virgil's comment:

+>   "See there Guido Bonatti; see Asdente,
+> who now would wish he had attended to
+> his cord and leather, but repents too late."
+> ~ (XX.118--120)

 *All quotations are taken from Allen Mandelbaum's translation, published in three parts in 1980, 1982, and 1984..*